 You can make a charitable gift by mailing your check payable to UNC-Chapel Hill to:

 UNC Frank Porter Graham Child Development Institute

 Attn: Advancement Office

 Or, you can make a charitable gift securely online through the University Development website.

 Many employers sponsor matching gift programs and will match charitable contributions made by their employees.
 If your company has a matching gift program, please list the University of North Carolina at Chapel Hill as the charitable organization, tax identification number 56-6001393.
 The University will apply your match to the same purpose to which you designated your personal gift.
 You can mail your matching gift form to:

 Chapel Hill, NC 27514-0309

 Each year we receive gifts from individuals, corporations, and foundations that make our life-changing work on behalf of children and families possible.
-Some of those donors make recurring gifts to FPG each month—helping to sustain our work in a critical way.
-To each and every one of our donors, we say, "Thank you!"
+Some of our donors make recurring gifts to FPG each month—helping to sustain our work in a critical way.
+Some of our donors make gifts to FPG every year—faithfully championing our work and transforming lives.
+To each and every one of our donors, we offer a heartfelt, "Thank you!"